BorislavIvanov/Telerik_Academy/01. Programming/01. C# Part I/04. Console Input and Output/README.md

 10. Write a program to calculate the sum (with accuracy of 0.001): 1 + 1/2 - 1/3 + 1/4 - 1/5 + ...

-11. * Implement the "Falling Rocks" game in the text console.
+11. (Difficult task) Implement the "Falling Rocks" game in the text console.
 A small dwarf stays at the bottom of the screen and can move left and right (by the arrows keys).
 A number of rocks of different sizes and forms constantly fall down and you need to avoid a crash.
 Rocks are the symbols ^, @, *, &, +, %, $, #, !, ., ;, - distributed with appropriate density.
 The dwarf is (O).
 Ensure a constant game speed by Thread.Sleep(150).